givenmnisi6/CMPG323-Project-5-34292748/README.md

 ## Manual for the Project
 - The user must make sure that they have Power BI for Desktop installed in their machine or alternatively they can use the following link: <a href= "https://app.powerbi.com/links/wsnMyLRpGl?ctid=331c86e7-d032-436f-bc53-f2552d031012&pbi_source=linkShare">Power BI Report</a></li>
-- They can download the report from my GitHub repository.
+- They can download the report from my GitHub repository, the Connected Office – Device Monitoring.pbix
 - They will open it and start visualizing, there are no credentials needed.
 - Also if they want more information they can use filters.